Skip to content

 • MUST (except if the application provides no application metrics) implement monitors for each application metrics endpoint using its built-in chart monitors, monitor key, or manual monitors in the config chart.
 Monitor Resource

 • MUST include application metadata for UDS Registry publishing.
+See Package Metadata.

 • SHOULD implement or allow for multiple flavors (ideally with common definitions in a common directory).